ACS NSQIP-IBD Collaborative

 Colonic Dysplasia (Dyspl)

-Purpose: Presence or absence of colonic dysplasia or neoplasia at the time of surgery.
+Purpose: Presence and grade of colonic dysplasia or neoplasia at the time of surgery.
 This is an important surgical indication that is not captured in standard NSQIP.

 Where to find: Preoperative colonoscopy/pathology reports, operative report.

 Purpose: Single variable that applies to all IBD surgeries involving anastomosis (replaces the retired IPAA Technique variable).
-Captures configuration, construction method, and staple line reinforcement.
+Captures anastomosis configuration/construction method, and staple line reinforcement.

-• Stapled end-to-end: Circular stapler used (EEA, echelon circular, DST).
+• Stapled end-to-end (circular): Circular stapler (EEA, echelon circular, DST).
 Look for “anvil” or “spike” in the operative report.
-Common in IPAA, coloproctostomy, ileoproctostomy.
+Common in IPAA, coloproctostomy, ileoproctostomy, colorectal anastomoses.

-• Mucosectomy with hand sewing: Mucosal sleeve dissected to dentate line, pouch hand-sewn.
+• Mucosectomy with hand-sewn ileoanal: Mucosal sleeve dissected to dentate line, pouch hand-sewn to anal canal.
 Only in IPAA.
-Should be clearly dictated.

 Where to find: Operative report — detailed description of anastomosis technique.